jessaskey/TASMx-Library/README.md

 # TASMx-Library
-A repository of macro definitions and templates for compiling OEM source code under TASMx.
+A repository of macro definitions and templates for compiling OEM source code for Arcade and Pinball Machines under TASMx.